Seven-arm octopus

-The seven-arm octopus (Haliphron atlanticus) is one of the two largest known species of octopus; based on scientific records, it has a maximum estimated total length of 3.5 m and mass of 75 kg.
+The seven-arm octopus (Haliphron atlanticus), also known as the blob octopus or sometimes called septopus, is one of the two largest known species of octopus; the largest specimen ever discovered had an estimated total length of 3.5 m and mass of 75 kg.
 The only other similarly large extant species is the giant Pacific octopus, Enteroctopus dofleini.

-The genera Alloposina Grimpe, 1922, Alloposus Verrill, 1880 and Heptopus Joubin, 1929 are junior synonyms of Haliphron, a monotypic genus in the monotypic family Alloposidae, part of the superfamily Argonautoidea in the suborder Incirrata of the order Octopoda.
+The genera Alloposina (Grimpe, 1922), Alloposus (Verrill, 1880) and Heptopus (Joubin, 1929) are junior synonyms of Haliphron, a monotypic genus in the monotypic family Alloposidae, part of the superfamily Argonautoidea in the suborder Incirrata of the order Octopoda.

 Description

 The seven-arm octopus is so named because in males, the hectocotylus (a specially modified arm used in egg fertilization) is coiled in a sac beneath the right eye.
 Due to this species' thick, gelatinous tissue, the arm is easily overlooked, giving the appearance of just seven arms.
 However, like other octopuses, it actually has eight.

 Distribution

 The type specimen of H. atlanticus was collected in the Atlantic Ocean at 38°N 34°W (west of the Azores).
 It is deposited at the University of Copenhagen Zoological Museum.

 Since then, several specimens have been caught throughout the Atlantic, as far as the Azores archipelago and near South Georgia Island.